wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/challenge-project-build-booking-requests-app-with-power-apps-power-automate/includes/7-summary.md

     Example: "The test for effective instructions is whether customers can use your extinguishers correctly during an emergency.
 Users that fail might blame the instructions or the product.
 In either case, it's not good for business.
 On the other hand, successful customers are likely to share their stories and become advocates for your product."
  -->
 A well-built app with some simple automation provides customers with the ability to submit their booking request information on their own time, reducing the time waiting on the phone.
-Happy customers are likely to share their experience with others and increase business for Pet Paradise.
+Happy customers are likely to share their experience with others and increase business for Contoso.

 <!-- 5.
 References (optional) ----------------------------------------------------